 FNU: Get Involved!

+FNU takes pride in giving students the knowledge and skills necessary to take advantage of fresh opportunities.
 There are so many ways you can get involved in your campus’ community.
 These first six tips are just a few of the ways you can start.
-So if you’re interested in enrolling in FNU and becoming part of our campus community, contact an advisor today!
+To inquire about enrolling in FNU and become a part of our campus community, contact an advisor today!